YanyZeng/ZIPPCAlnm/README.md

 * trace: logical, defaults to \code{FALSE}. if \code{TRUE} each current iteration step information will be printed.
 * maxit: maximum number of iterations within \code{optim} and \code{constrOptim} function, defaults to 100.
 * parallel: logical, if TRUE, use parallel toolbox to accelerate.
+* sd.errors: logical, defaults to \code{FALSE}. if \code{TRUE} the sandwich estimators will be calculated.
+* level: the confidence level of variational confidence interval.
+Defaults to 0.95.

 # Examples
 ```r